 Definition of straight flush

 A straight flush is a sequence of 5 cards of the same suit (spades, clubs, hearts or diamonds).
-The lowest straight flush is A-2-3-4-5 and the highest is T-J-Q-K-A for the Royal Flush flush, the highest hand for the Hold’em of Omaha and many other variations.
-A straight of the same color means that for the straight to be called a "straight flush", the straight must be all spades, all hearts, all diamonds or all clubs.
-The straight flush will beat the square (quads) and to beat it you will need a stronger straight flush.
-So if flop is 5-6-7 all heart and you have 3-4 heart, you will only lose to 8-9 heart.
+The lowest straight flush is A-2-3-4-5 and the highest is T-J-Q-K-A for the royal flush, the strongest hand in Omaha Hold'em and many other variations.
+A straight of the same suit means that for the straight to be called a "flush", the straight must be all spades, all hearts, all diamonds or all clubs.
+The straight flush will beat the four of a kind (quads) and to beat it, you will need a stronger straight flush.
+So if the flop is 5-6-7 all hearts and you have 3-4 in hearts, you will only lose to 8-9 in hearts.

 Straight flush, a rare hand!

-To make a Straight flush, it's always best to have matching cards, as this will increase your chances.
-Imagine that you have 4-5 in clubs.
-How often will you hit a straight flush on flop?
-0.02% of the time on flop, a little more if you look at the whole board!
-If you count the 5 cards (flop + turn + river), it's slightly more, but it's not every day you'll make a straight flush!
+To get a straight flush, it is always better to have matching cards, it will increase your chances.
+Imagine you have 4-5 in clubs.
+How often will you hit a straight flush on the flop?
+0.02% of the time on the flop, a little more if you consider the whole board!
+If you count all 5 cards (flop + turn + river), it's slightly more, but it's not every day you'll hit a straight flush!